-The core program requirement of a Language other than English consists of ★6 at the 100-level or above in one Language other than English (LOE).
-Students who decide to take an LOE in which they matriculated will not be given credit for courses numbered 100 - 149 in that language; these are for beginners only
+The core program requirement of a Language other than English consists of ★6 at the 100-level or above in one LOE.
+Students who decide to take an LOE in which they matriculated must take courses numbered 150 or above as they will not be given credit for courses numbered 100 - 149 in that language; these are for beginners

 Language courses which do not offer as their goal the acquisition of a Language other than English, e.g., those dealing with literature in translation, will not fulfil the LOE requirement.
-Consult \$201, Course Listings, for full course descriptions.
+Consult §211, Course Listings, for full course descriptions.